naomijub/presidential-campaing/README.md

 To run the `cities_all.csv` you should execute `cargo run --release < cities_all.csv` and to runt he `test.csv` you should run `cargo run --release < test.csv`.

 * As `test.csv` is way smaller, its coefficients are different and the tunning was way easier.
 Not fixing the coefficient for `test.csv` will result in a case where the best solution is to almost never leave `San Francisco`.
+* If you want a more optimal solution `const MINIMUM_FITNESS: f64 = 21f64` could be changed to `23f64`, but this can take around 20 interactions

 ## Example output:
 To keep track of the time taken the program prints the new best interation counter, the current best fitness and the normalized distance.